 Understanding Qualcomm's Unusual Options Activity

-On Thursday, shares of Qualcomm (NASDAQ:QCOM) saw unusual options activity.
-After the option alert, the stock price moved down to $141.07.
+Qualcomm (NASDAQ:QCOM) shares experienced unusual options activity on Monday.
+The stock price moved down to $138.19 following the option alert.

 - Option Type: SWEEP